Namibian businesswomen inducted to Namibian Business Hall of Fame

 She added that “this can easily result in the closure of business, slowing down of creativity, and a lack of passion.
 “Entrepreneurs should be guided towards a financially free environment.
 There's nothing more depressing than worrying about finances and losing your focus on providing a service to fill the gap.
 With these two aspects and also through more awareness around and mechanisms on how to cope mentally, a lot of entrepreneurs can easily avoid major pitfalls”.

-All entrepreneurs inducted into the NBHF are recognised and encouraged to pursue in their various businesses despite many reasons to close their business.
 Events like these are a reminder that hard work pays off and that perseverance prevails above all.
 All winners for 2021 can be viewed on GEN Namibia social media platforms.